 This model has emerged from the women’s clothing and crafting industries, starting in 2017.
 The subscription to crafting supplies such as decorative tape, stickers, stationery, and other creative consumables started flourishing in 2019.
 The subscriptions of thirty to one hundred dollars or more for paper and craft items seem unbelievable, but there are companies like Simply Gilded for decorative (washi) tape and Wonton in a Million for stickers who have thousands of subscribers.

 Women’s clothing, purses, and high-end fashions also use this model.
 Stitch Fix was one of the first to do a clothing service for women in 2011, and as of November 2020, has over 3.5 million subscribers.
 With their subscription model, customers are sent clothing to try on, then they choose what they want to buy and return the rest.
-Amazon even got into the act, with their comfortable clothing service: Pick what you want, we send it to you, you try on, and send back what you don’t want.
+Amazon even got into the act, with their comfortable clothing service: Pick what you want, we send it to you, you try it on, and send back what you don’t want.

 Example B: Services of a Coach or Therapist